Mansfield Park (1999 film): Plot

 Maria marries Rushworth, esteeming his fortune above his character.
 Henry decides to pursue Fanny as a means to amuse himself.
 However, Fanny's gentle and kind nature gradually captures his fancy, and Henry becomes emotionally attached to her.
 After his behaviour towards the Bertram girls, Fanny mistrusts him and does not believe his declarations of love.
 Even so, Henry proposes and Fanny is pressured by her uncle to accept the offer; she disappoints the family by refusing.
 Angry, Sir Thomas gives Fanny an ultimatum: accept Henry's proposal of marriage or be sent back to her poor family and experience the difference in comfort.
-Fanny looks to Edmund for support, but his indifference forces her to choose the latter.
+Fanny looks to Edmund for support, but his silence forces her to choose the latter.
 Several days after her return home, Henry pays a visit to convince Fanny that his affections for her are genuine.
 Although she looks more favourably on him, Fanny continues to cling to her feelings for Edmund and rejects Henry.
 Only when a letter from Edmund arrives which discloses his hopes of marrying Mary does Fanny accept Henry's offer.
-However, Fanny realizes she does not trust him, and takes back her acceptance the next day.
-Henry leaves, exceedingly hurt and angry.
-Edmund arrives to take Fanny back to Mansfield Park to help care for Tom, who has fallen seriously ill and is near death.
+However, Fanny takes back her acceptance the next day.
+Henry leaves, hurt and angry.
+Later Edmund arrives to take Fanny back to Mansfield Park to help care for Tom, who has fallen seriously ill and is near death.
 Edmund confesses he has missed Fanny.

-Henry gains Maria's pity when she learns of Fanny's refusal of his marriage proposal, and they are found having sex by Fanny and Edmund.
+Henry gains Maria's pity when she learns of Fanny's refusal of his marriage proposal and they are found in bed together by Fanny and Edmund.
 Shocked, Fanny is comforted by Edmund and the two nearly kiss, but Edmund pulls away.
 News of the scandal spreads rapidly and Mary quickly devises a plan to stifle the repercussions.
-She suggests that after a divorce, Maria would marry Henry while Edmund would marry Mary; together they might re-introduce Henry and Maria back into society by throwing parties.
-Fanny questions Mary as to how a clergyman could afford lavish parties, and Mary shocks everyone by stating that when Tom dies, Edmund will be heir to the family's fortune.
+She suggests that, after a divorce, Maria would marry Henry while Edmund would marry Mary; together they might re-introduce Henry and Maria back into society by throwing parties.
+Fanny questions how Mary, as a clergyman's wife, could afford lavish parties, and Mary shocks everyone by stating that if Tom dies, Edmund will be heir to the family's fortune.
 Edmund is appalled and tells Mary that cheerfully condemning Tom to death whilst she plans to spend his money sends a chill to his heart.
-Having betrayed her true nature to the Bertram family, Mary leaves the Bertrams' company.
+Having betrayed her true nature to the Bertram family, Mary leaves their company.

 Edmund ultimately declares his love for Fanny, and they marry.
 Sir Thomas gives up his plantation in Antigua and invests instead in tobacco, while Tom recovers from his illness.
 Fanny's sister Susie joins them at the Bertram household while Maria and Aunt Norris take up residence in a small cottage removed from Mansfield Park.